csound-flossmanual/csound-floss/book/12-d-csound-in-ios.md

 #### Motion Csound Example

 Here is an example of a Csound instrument that accesses all of the data, and demonstrates uses for some of it.
-This example is taken from the [Csound for iOS Examples](https://github.com/csound/csound/tree/develop/iOS) project.
+This example is taken from the&nbsp;
+[Csound for iOS Examples](https://github.com/csound/csound/tree/develop/iOS) &nbsp;project.

 ```csound
 instr 1